-From likelihood of conversion (how much of your traffic turns into a lead or sale), to organic rankings and good old fashioned trust and branding, there are a variety of reasons that you need to be ready to accept reality if you truly want success.
+From likelihood of conversion (how much of your traffic turns into a lead or sale) to organic rankings and good old-fashioned trust and branding, there are a variety of reasons that you need to be ready to accept the reality if you truly want success.

 Then there are the simple things like navigation, layout, use of imagery and contact methods.

 For instance, once your eyes stop hurting, this website doesn’t grossly violate anything in terms of structural integrity, but the fact of the matter is their website makes them look like amateurs.